In a post-COVID era, senior living communities have learned how to maximize their online marketing efforts.

-As more senior living communities realize this, and competition for new residents stiffens over time, communities will need to invest in new methods, equipment and expertise to make their own virtual tour better than the next community’s.
+As more senior living communities realize they must offer a variety of tour options to suite every resident preference, communities will need to invest in new methods, equipment, and expertise to make their own virtual tour better than the next community’s.
 Here are some best practices to do your virtual tour right:

 The simplest method to create your virtual tour is a slideshow.
 You can convert an existing PowerPoint, Keynote or Google Slides presentation into a website slideshow by exporting the individual slides as images and inserting them into a slider plugin or page builder widget.
 Using this method, Pivot leveraged the PowerPoint we had already done for Jackson Creek Senior Living so the community could use it as part of their virtual tour.

 A quick tip: while purely image-based sliders don’t always adapt well to multiple screen sizes, slider plugins offer better mobile display, greater advantages for SEO and more accessibility for visually impaired users; Elementor is one page-builder plugin that is user-friendly and loads quickly.

 When exploring whether your senior living community is the right one, your customers don’t just like to look at static photos.
 A video can offer an interactive component you just can’t get otherwise, like this one Pivot did for The Lodge at Grand Junction.

 If you can, hire an agency to ensure you have superior sound quality and good lighting; a poorly shot video on your cell phone is worse than no video at all.
 And, whether you hire a pro or do it yourself, notify your residents and staff of your taping schedule ahead of time so they don’t interrupt the shoot, and avoid filming on days where there will be lots of ambient noise, such as construction or wind.